knpuniversity/javascript/knpu/ep1-basics/immediately-invoked-function-expression.md

 This means that when we refresh, we get `Helper` is not defined.
 We just made the `Helper` variable private!

-Unfortunately... we also made our `RepLogApp` private, which means the code in our template will *not* work.
+Unfortunately... we also made our `RepLogApp` variable private, which means the code in our template will *not* work.
 We still need to somehow make `RepLogApp` available publicly, but not `Helper`.
 How?
 By taking advantage of the magical `window` object.